-ABOUT MINERS’ BEND ~ Includes photos below.
+ABOUT MINERS’ BEND ~ Includes photos and slide presentation below.

 Miners’ Bend Park was the dream of Sutter Creek residents Frank Cunha and Ed Arata.
 Their goal was to build a gold mining display in the heart of the Motherlode.
 Ed had acquired mining artifacts from the Argonaut Mine in Jackson and Frank had artifacts from the Lincoln Mine in Sutter Creek.